amangupta00/amangupta00/README.md

  <h1 align = "center"><img src="https://emojis.slackmojis.com/emojis/images/1643514588/5906/this-is-fine-fire.gif?1643514588" width="55px"> Heyo Guys, I'm Aman! </h1>

 I am a Tech and Coding enthusiast and a Software Developer based in New Delhi, India.
-I am currently pursuing my Bachelor of Engineering degree in Electronics and Communication Engineering from Netaji Subhas Institute of Technology, New Delhi.
+I completed my Bachelor of Engineering degree in Electronics and Communication Engineering from Netaji Subhas Institute of Technology, New Delhi.

 ## <img src="https://media.giphy.com/media/QXPqYpSyBIMjBTtBbl/giphy.gif" width="52px"> Experience:

-- SDE at Jupiter Money
+- Backend Developer at Jupiter Money
-- Former *SDE* intern at **Paytm** where I was a part of their Payment Gateway Team.
+- Former *SDE* at **Paytm** where I was a part of their Payment Gateway Team.
-- Served as the *SDE and CO-Founder* for **Intoxicat** which is a venture recognised by NASSCOM Foundation.
+- Served as the *SDE and Co-Founder* for **Intoxicat** which is a venture recognised by NASSCOM Foundation.
 - Former *Innovator* in **multiple Projects** for the IOT, Web and App based solutions.

 <br>